lunchbag/hugo-blog/content/posts/new-beginnings.md

 images = []
 slug = "new-beginnings"
 tags = []
-title = "On failure and new beginnings"
+title = "On failure and new beginnings (WIP)"

 +++
+### Prologue

-This is a really hard post to write.
+This has been both the hardest and most time-consuming post to write.
 I've been meaning to get started on this for weeks now, and I've only recently begun to find the strength to put my collection of complicated feelings into coherent words.

+What proceeds is the third iteration of an attempt to condense the most tumultuous months of my life.

+The good news is, with every iteration, the post always come out a little bit more positive and quirky, and I have progressively more fun with it.
+I'd like to think this is directly correlated to my healing journey.
+I can physically track new life breathing into me.
+Enjoy.

+***

+Since the genesis of this blog, I've prided myself in being transparent and an open book, more-or-less.
+I've shared intimate thoughts and feelings during my sabbatical, the financials behind my travels, and the mistakes I've made as an entrepreneur with Lunch Money.

-I realized my procrastination comes from the discomfort of being so vulnerable and open, which was confusing to me at first because this is what I've been preaching since the genesis of this blog.
-Transparency leads to demystifying the unknown in taking risks and I've always been passionate about that, from writing about [my travels](https://lunchbag.ca/checking-in-things-i-ve-learned/) to [mistakes I've made as an entrepreneur](https://lunchbag.ca/lunch-money-mistakes/).
-The feedback I've gotten from sharing the challenges I've faced suggest it's been inspirational to a number of my readers, helping to make the open display of vulnerability nothing short of rewarding.
+Transparency leads to demystifying the unknown in taking risks and I've always been passionate about that, especially when I receive feedback from readers and peers that it's been inspirational to them.
+Historically, this has always made the risk of an open display of vulnerability nothing short of rewarding for me.

-So this time should be no different, right?

-Except it is very different.
-You see, the failure I'm about to share has nothing to do with my business or solopreneurship, and it isn't related to stories of temporary travel or digital nomadism.
+However, this time, the vulnerability in sharing this post hits differently.
+It has nothing to do with my business or solopreneurship, and it isn't related to stories of temporary travel or digital nomadism.
 It has to do with my personal life.

 ## The intertwining of work and life in solopreneurship

-It seems so obvious but it wasn't until recently that I realized how intertwined my work and life are.
+It wasn't until recently that I realized how intertwined my work and life are.
 In many ways, this seems like a bad thing.
 If you don't have a work-life balance, the assumption is you never know when to stop working and you don't take time to enjoy life.

 But there's a different interpretation with solopreneurship.
 At least for me, solopreneurship is a good fit because I _want_ "work" to be a part of my life.
 It's one of my hobbies.
 It's something I do because I genuinely enjoy it, I derive a lot of satisfaction from it and I find meaningful purpose in it.
+Working on new features, fixing bugs and interacting with users at random hours of the day and being excited to have plans canceled so I could stay in and work on Lunch Money all day was a major source of joy during the pandemic.

-So when my personal life changed suddenly overnight, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._ But, I assure you that my recent absence is not out of neglect for what I've always been passionate about.
+So when my personal life changed suddenly overnight, it brought everything down with it, including my work in solopreneurship, [my online presence](https://twitter.com/lunchbag), and overall, my _joie de vivre._ It's important to me to convey that my sudden and recent absence is not out of neglect for what I've always been passionate about, but out of necessity for the recovery of my mental health.

-# My personal failure
+# I'm going through a divorce.

+(This is about as close as I'm going to get to shouting on a rooftop at the top of my lungs as a form of acceptance.)

-The failure I'm alluding is the failure of my marriage.
-Almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.
+So, almost overnight in September, I went from being what I thought was happily and securely married to starting divorce arrangements.

 Heartbreak, shock, worthlessness, confusion.
 Just a small roster of feelings accompanying the roller coaster I haven't been able to get off for the last 4 months.